tunkerhammer/HE280AccelerometerInterface/README.md

 The program was changed to work with a Adafruit basic feather and to work with duetwifi firmware 1.17b

 Pin configuration is commented in the main source file.

+the following was add/changed in thr config.g file on duet.

+  M558 P5 X0 Y0 Z1 H3 F1500 T3000